ollama-interface/Ollama-Gui/README.md

 [![Build and Deploy](https://github.com/ollama-interface/Ollama-Gui/actions/workflows/build-and-deploy.yml/badge.svg?branch=main)](https://github.com/ollama-interface/Ollama-Gui/actions/workflows/build-and-deploy.yml)

-Welcome to my Ollama Chat, this is an interface for the Official ollama CLI to make it easier to chat.
+Welcome to Ollama Chat, this is an interface for the official Ollama CLI to make it easier to chat.
 It includes futures such as:

 - Multiple conversations 💬
-- Detech which models are available to use 📋
+- Detecting which models are available to use 📋
-- Auto check if ollama is running ⏰
+- Auto-checking if Ollama is running ⏰
-- Able to change the host where ollama is running at 🖥️
+- Changing the host where Ollama runs 🖥️
-- Perstistance 📀
+- Persistence 📀
-- Import & Export Chats 🚛
+- Importing & Exporting Chats 🚛
-- Light & Dark Theme 🌗
+- Light & Dark Themes 🌗

 <br />